 - We will provide you with an estimate of the time to completion

 We recognise that this process can seem daunting.
 If you would like to discuss your project or are unsure about any of the above points we will be happy to help.
 Please contact the NDAU manager who will put you in touch with an appropriate member of the team.

 Health services evaluations and audits

 If you decide to go ahead you will be contacted by Imperial College Consultants (ICON) to draw up a contract setting out the services the NDAU will provide, the time frame for completion, and the cost.
-As this is a consultancy VAT will apply and a 10% fee levied by ICON.
+As this is a consultancy, VAT will apply and a 10% fee will be levied by ICON.